Amateur Radio Operating Techniques and Etiquette

 Whistling into the mic, ummm sounds stupid on the receiving end and inspires one to think that another CB intruder is on the band.
 Yes setting transmitter audio and ALC levels is a very wise thing to do, to prevent signal distortion.
 How about just using a long "Hellooooooo Test".
 Anyone tuning upon your signal knows exactly what you are doing.
 And don't forget to identify, makes your testing legal!

 And what's up with, "Thanks for the flowers"???
 Did your contact send you a bouquet of flowers through FTD?
 Oh you mean thanks for the good signal report!
 (I had to analyze this one a bit when I heard it!)
 More misplaced CB babble, again not appropriate for amateur radio!
 Consider, you just made a DX contact and said that, he would have absolutely no idea what the heck you meant and either would ask you about it or just figure, "Dumb American".
 This brings up another point, when working DX use regular common phonetics instead of the "cute" ones you concocted for your call.
 You can get away with the cute ones working local guys because they most likely will understand the idea but the regular phonetic alphabet is designed to get the information of the letters of your call through with minimal misunderstanding.
-This is especially critical when propagation conditions are bad or you're working a big pile up on that "rare one"!.
+This is especially critical when propagation conditions are bad or you're working a big pile up on that "rare one"!
 You do want the DX station to get your call correct, don't you?

 When tuning around for a clear spot in which to call CQ, please always ask twice, better three times, "Is this frequency in use".
 You might be transmitting over another station which you can't hear but another is in QSO with, who can hear you!
 Being the station that is trying to work that "rare one", is very aggravating when someone calls CQ, not first asking if the frequency is in use.
 It's tremendously courteous to ask first!
 A great ham radio practice to learn and use!